 - I love E-ZPass for the hot lanes on I-95.
 It's worth it if there's a major delay.
 Plus, they are free if you have three or more passengers in your car.
 Too bad dogs don't count!

 - If I need to pull over, I always choose a well-lit, public area.

 - Also, when I'm meeting friends or family, I try to park close to them and we walk out to our cars as a group.

 Have an emergency car kit

 You can’t always avoid mechanical issues or other circumstances, so have an emergency car kit handy.
-We recommend a kit stocked with a blanket, bottled water, protein bars, flashlight, extra phone charger, sneakers, window breaker, tire pressure gauge, emergency flares, jumper cables, a first aid kit, and pepper spray.
+We recommend a kit stocked with a blanket, bottled water, protein bars, a flashlight, an extra phone charger, sneakers, a window breaker, a tire pressure gauge, emergency flares, jumper cables, a first aid kit, and pepper spray.

 And the smartest thing of all?
 Be well aware of your surroundings at all times and be familiar with Virginia's fall driving hazards.
 We hope our driving essentials help you thwart roadside trouble and keep you safe and sound too!